 Dubia Roach Care Sheet

 IMPORTANT: Please be aware that we DO NOT recommend starting your own dubia roach colony.
 It is common for people to develop an allergy to dubia roaches with too much handling and constant exposure.
 You might save money long term, but it may not be worth the risk.
 Handling your dubia roaches in a well-ventilated room, and wearing gloves and a respirator can help reduce the chances of developing an allergy.
-Our facility has been specially equipped with high quality air filtration and ventilation systems, and we always wear gloves and respirators to keep the risk to a minimum.
+Our facility has been equipped with high quality air filtration and ventilation systems, and we always wear gloves and respirators to keep the risk to a minimum.
 Please note that the reactions will start with itchy skin, then move on to itchy eyes, congestion, and ultimately lead to respiratory issues.
 Let us provide your dubia roaches as you need them with minimal exposure and risk of developing allergies.